Blog

 • What corrective action was taken

-How to Deal with an OIG Investigation
+How to Handle an OIG Investigation

 Next, contact the OIG representative to discuss timing, then begin your internal inquiry, gathering the data requested by the OIG.
 Check the LEIE to confirm liability and identify the statute of limitations.